-Brief: A medium-range, twin-engine let trainer version of the Beechcraft 400A.
+Brief: A medium-range, twin-engine jet trainer version of the Beechcraft 400A.
 It is used by the Air Force to train student pilots to fly airlift, tanker, and bomber aircraft.

 Function: Advanced pilot training.

-Operator: AETC, AFRC (associate)
+Operator: AETC, AFRC (Associate).
 First Flight: Sept.
 22, 1989 (Beechcraft 400A).
 Delivered: Jan.
 17, 1992-July 1997.

 IOC: January 1993.
 Production: 180.

-Inventory: 180.

-Unit Location: Columbus AFB, Miss., Laughlin and

-Randolph AFBs, Tex., Vance AFB, Okla.
+Unit Location: Columbus AFB, Miss., Laughlin and Randolph AFBs, Tex., Vance AFB, Okla.
 Contractor: Raytheon.

 Power Plant: two Pratt & Whitney Canada JT15D-5B turbofans, each 2,900 lb thrust.

-Accommodation: two side by side and one to the rear; rails are fitted to accommodate an extra four seats to permit transport of maintenance teams.

-Performance: max speed at 27,000 ft 538 mph, range 2,222 miles.
+Accommodation: two, side by side, and one to the rear; rails are fitted to accommodate an extra four seats to permit transport of maintenance teams.
+Dimensions: span 43.5 ft, length 48.4 ft, height 13.9 ft.
+Weight: empty 5,200 lb, gross 16,100 lb.
+Ceiling: 41,000 ft.
+Performance: max speed at 27,000 ft 538 mph, range 2,400 miles COMMENTARY

+The T-1A Jayhawk is used to train pilots who will go

-Pilots trained in the T-1 progress to transports such as the C-5 and C-17 or to tankers such as the KC-10 and KC-135.
+The 1-1A Jayhawk is used to train pliots who will go on to fly transports such as the C-5 and C-17 or to tankers such as the KC-10 and KC-135.
 T-1A.
-The swept-wing T-1A is a military version of the Beech 400A used for Joint Specialized Undergraduate Pilot Training (JSUPT).
-The T-1A differs from its commercial counterpart, having a single-point refueling system with greater capacity and increased bird strike protection in the windshield and leading edges for sustained low-level operation.
+The swept-wing T-1A is a military version of the Beech 400A used for Joint Specialized Under-graduate Pilot Training (JSUPT).
+Special mission equip-ment includes an Electronic Flight Instrument System (EFIS) avionics system, a single-point refueling system with increased capacity, and increased bird strike protection in the windshield and leading edges for sustained low-level operation.
 A GPS retrofit program has been completed.